-In 1997 Computer Science legend Hans Moravec wrote1:
+In 1997, legendary computer scientist Hans Moravec wrote1:

 Imagine a “landscape of human competence,” having lowlands with labels like “arithmetic” and “rote memorization”, foothills like “theorem proving” and “chess playing,” and high mountain peaks labeled “locomotion,” “hand−eye coordination” and “social interaction.”
 We all live in the solid mountaintops, but it takes great effort to reach the rest of the terrain, and only a few of us work each patch.
 Advancing computer performance is like water slowly flooding the landscape.
 A half century ago it began to drown the lowlands, driving out human calculators and record clerks, but leaving most of us dry.
 Now the flood has reached the foothills, and our outposts there are contemplating retreat.
 We feel safe on our peaks, but, at the present rate, those too will be submerged within another half century.